 Sweet Jesus!

-Dzika6/79 was a nurturing haven for an alternative collective devoted to showcasing young, experimental artists within the confines of a shared flat in a residential block.
-This unique space provided a platform for these artists to present and exchange their radical creations, often considered challenging due to Polish law, specifically the prohibition of insulting religious sentiments (Article 196).
-In this refuge, these artists found the freedom to express themselves in ways that might otherwise be deemed impossible within the constraints of societal norms and legal boundaries.
+Dzika (Polish for “Wild“) was a nurturing haven for an alternative art scene.
+It showcased young, experimental artists within the intimate confines of a shared flat in a residential block.
+This distinctive space offered a platform for radical creations often deemed provocative, particularly under Polish law, which prohibits insulting religious sentiments (Article 196).
+Within this refuge, artists found the freedom to express ideas that would otherwise be suppressed by societal norms and the legal constraints of traditional galleries.

 The interplay between the communion host and jam accentuates the host’s physicality, simultaneously diminishing its original gravity as a form of defiance against the oppressive religious landscape in Poland.
 This juxtaposition is executed with a subtle infusion of humor, encouraging a lighthearted interaction with an object laden with meaning—one that the disciplined queer community was taught to hold in high regard.